PKUHPC/scow-sync/README.md

   `-k SSHKEY_PATH, --sshkey_path PATH`  path of private key

+  `-c, --check` check whether the private key is right

 ### query

 You can use the following command to view the real-time transfer process.